What is Jass?

 Can I play Jass online?

 Yes.
-Due to its popularity in German-Speaking places, there are a number of applications both on the Apple App Store and the Google Play Store for mobile play of Jass.
+Due to its popularity in German-speaking places, there are a number of applications both on the Apple App Store and the Google Play Store for mobile play of Swiss Jass.
 Multiplayer versions are available on both major application databases.